The team gets lots of questions and we're keen to help you, here you'll find some common FAQs on SheShed Garden Sheds.

 This is written to the best knowledge and research of the writer.
 SheShed take no responsibility for misguided, misused information.
 This is correct at the date written and it is instructed that all purchasers of sheds do their own investigation to what consents apply in their local council.

 A) There are skilled builders available to assemble your shed.
 Click here for details.

 If you wish to assemble yourself, we recommend a home handyman with sound building knowledge / Trade skills put these up.
 They come with clear building instructions with photos as well as a video showing 2 x tradesman installing a shed.
 It is quicker and easier with 2 people.

-A) The Ground Bearers are H4 treated.
-The wood is kiln dried pine timber and needs to be protected with paint or a clear sealant for weather protection
+A) Our Cottage Garden Shed and Standard Star Cabin are non-treated.
+The wood is kiln dried pine timber and needs to be protected with primer, paint or a clear sealant for weather protection.

-It is advisable to put on a dry surface but if it’s going in a wet mouldy area it would be advisable to put building paper over top of the treated bearers between the floor board joists.
-Bitumen building paper can be purchased from most building hardware stores, this is not supplied with the kitset
+It is advisable to put on a dry surface but if it’s going in a wet moldy area it would be advisable to put building paper over top of the treated bearers between the floor board joists.
+Bitumen building paper can be purchased from most building hardware stores, this is not supplied with the kitset.

 A) Yes, they can – there are a few options available, if you are wanting to line them we suggest checking with a builder.
-We have a useful blog on several options for insulation also, please follow this link, or we can email it to you.
+We have a useful blog on several options for insulation also, click here or we can email it to you.

 A) No, we do not provide power or plumbing.
 This can of course be done, You would need to contact a local registered electrician or plumber, they will be able to give you the right advise and a quote.